You are looking to buy a website but do not know where to start or what questions to ask?

 In most cases a prebuilt website is not ideal.
 Your online presence is an extremely important investment for your business that you want to make sure you maximize your returns on.
 If done right, a company’s website usually becomes their number 1 sales person.

-Technically you are not buying a custom website, but are actually investing in one to be designed and built which will meet the needs and goals of your business using effective marketing strategies.
-That is why our a href=”/contact/design-inquiry/”>Design Inquiry contact form contains so many questions.
+Technically you are not buying a custom website but are investing in one to be designed and built which will meet the needs and goals of your business using effective marketing strategies.
+That is why our Design Inquiry contact form contains so many questions.
 We want our potential clients to start thinking about these important aspects of their web project.
-Doing this up front makes them an informed buyer.
+Doing this discovery work up front means less changes down the road saving time and money in the long run.

 Most businesses have one or more specific markets or audiences they target.
 Figuring out these potential customers or clients is an important step in creating a website that helps you accomplish your goals.